angelhumano/google_analytics_cert_capstone/README.md

 - Act: Offering high-level recommendations for Bellabeat's marketing strategy.

+## Deliverables for each phase
+1. A clear summary of the business task
+2. A description of all data sources used
+3. Documentation of any cleaning or manipulation of data
+4. A summary of your analysis
+5. Supporting visualizations and key findings
+6. Your top high-level content recommendations based on your analysis

 ## Ask
-Objective: • Ask effective questions • Define the problem • Use structured thinking• Communicate with others
+**Objective:** • Ask effective questions • Define the problem • Use structured thinking• Communicate with others

-###Guiding questions
+#### Guiding questions

-- What is Bellabeat Mission?
+What is Bellabeat Mission?

-"Bellabeat empowers women to reconnect with themselves, unleash their inner strengths and be what they were meant to be.
+Bellabeat empowers women to reconnect with themselves, unleash their inner strengths and be what they were meant to be.

-- Who are the stakeholders:
+Who are the stakeholders?

 - Urška Sršen: Bellabeat’s cofounder and Chief Creative Officer
 - Sando Mur: Mathematician and Bellabeat’s cofounder; key member of the Bellabeat executive team
 - Bellabeat marketing analytics team: A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat’s marketing strategy.
 As a junior data analyst on this team for six months, I've been learning about Bellabeat's mission and business goals and how I can assist in achieving them.

+What is the problem you are trying to solve?

+- Analyze smart device usage data (in the market) in order to gain insight into how people are already using their smart devices.
+- Analysis of Bellabeat’s available consumer data would reveal more opportunities for growth.

+How can your insights drive business decisions?

+- Trends can inform Bellabeat marketing strategy
+- Usage can inspire product modification
+- Insights could unlock new growth opportunities for the company

+#### Deliverable 1: Business task (The question or problem data analysis resolves for a business)

+Analyze smart device usage data to gain insight into how people are already using their smart devices to help guide future marketing strategies for Bellabeat App.

 ## Prepare
 • Understand how data is